jamespooley/archived-jamespooley.github.io/about.md

 under the [Bridge@Eastham Rake](https://www.youtube.com/watch?v=ZZ-BhuuCIUE)
-for failing to bring a level of noise sufficient to perform an exorcism, survived [Sunn O)))](https://www.youtube.com/watch?v=jyT4kJwn8G8) at Knockdown Center, and can be seen dancing (poorly) in close proximity to Four Tet in [this](https://www.youtube.com/watch?v=yWstd3jDZIs) video.
+for failing to bring a level of noise sufficient to perform an exorcism, survived [Sunn O)))](https://www.youtube.com/watch?v=jyT4kJwn8G8) at Knockdown Center, basked in the brilliant light and oceans of sound produced by Sunn O))) at [Brooklyn Steel](https://www.youtube.com/watch?v=uCl1_fQy5Z8), and can be seen dancing (poorly) in close proximity to Four Tet in [this](https://www.youtube.com/watch?v=yWstd3jDZIs) video.

 [My goal is to keep homeostasis](https://www.youtube.com/watch?v=8X1QkseVjIY&t),